Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: Case study: Laval

-With these changes to the \ac{MDP}, we found that both LC-100 and NEA produced networks that connected all desired passenger trips, with no constraint violations - even when the policy $\pi_\theta$ was trained without these changes.
-The results reported in this section are obtained using this variant of the \ac{MDP}.
+With these changes to the \ac{MDP}, we found that both LC-100 and NEA reliably produced networks that satisfied all constraints, even using policies $\pi_\theta$ trained without these changes.
+The results reported in this section were obtained using this variant of the \ac{MDP}.